-At the centre animals will be able to live in their natural environment, some in large enclosures and others in semi-captivity, depending on their behavior and ability to live peacefully with the other animals at the centre.
+Here, they get a second chance at living in their natural habitat, some in large enclosures and others in semi-captivity, depending on their behaviour and ability to live peacefully with the other animals at the centre.

-If returned to the wild, these animals may infect other wild animals, thus causing serious, and potentially irreversible, problems.
-They will have lost their natural instincts and depend on humans for food and shelter.
+If returned to the wild, they pose a threat of infecting wild animals, thus causing serious, and potentially irreversible problems.
+It’s also highly likely that they will have lost their instincts, not recognizing life threatening situations or knowing how to hunt for or find food.
+They have often only learned to depend on humans for food and shelter.

 Their unnatural learned behaviours and the risk of spreading disease, means many of the animals that come to us, don’t end up being released.
 So, we work tirelessly to provide a place and environment for them to have a peaceful, healthy, and as close to natural life as we can.